ddesmara/Portfolio/Bagel_Barn_Analysis/Bagel_Barn_Database_Design.md

 ORDER BY DateJoined;
 ```
 ![2](https://github.com/ddesmara/Portfolio/blob/aae579098e7493e1dbdbb025bc5c0942dbf4b421/Bagel_Barn_Analysis/Images/ddbb_members_table.png)

-Using SQL, we are able to pull all the customers that became members in 2021, identify their full name and the exact date they joined.

 3. **Who are the top customers by number of orders so far this month (April 2022)?**
 ```sql